Clinical Lead - Mental Health Services

 Responsibilities:

-• Conduct thorough assessments of individuals' mental health needs, risks, and strengths.
+• Conduct comprehensive assessments of individuals' mental health needs, risks, and social circumstances.

-• Develop, implement, and review person-centred care plans in collaboration with service users and their families.
+• Develop, implement, and review person-centred care and support plans in collaboration with service users, families, and other professionals.

-• Provide direct social work interventions, including counselling, support, and crisis management.
+• Provide direct social work interventions, including counselling, therapeutic support, and crisis management.

-• Maintain accurate and up-to-date case records in compliance with professional standards and organisational policies.
+• Maintain accurate and up-to-date case records in accordance with organisational and legislative requirements.

-• Stay current with best practices, relevant legislation, and policy changes in mental health and social care.
+• Stay informed about current legislation, best practices, and resources relevant to mental health social work.

 Qualifications:

-• DipSW, BA (Hons) Social Work, or equivalent recognised social work qualification.
+• BSc/BA in Social Work or equivalent qualification.

-• Current registration with Social Work England (or relevant professional body).
+• Professional registration with Social Work England or relevant regulatory body.

-• Significant post-qualifying experience in social work, with a substantial focus on mental health services.
+• Minimum of 5 years of post-qualifying experience in social work, with a significant focus on mental health.

-• In-depth knowledge of mental health legislation, policies, and procedures (e.g., Mental Health Act, Care Act).
+• In-depth knowledge of mental health legislation, policies, and frameworks (e.g., Mental Health Act, Care Act).

 This advertiser has chosen not to accept applicants from your region.